Sailing the Galapagos

 Inclusions: Breakfast, buffet lunch and gourmet dinner onboard.
 All activities listed.
 Unlimited water, snacks and hot drinks.
 One alcoholic drink per person.

-We will jump on the dinghy and go for our first snorkel of the trip around Pinnacle Rock, a volcanic cone formed by magma expelled by an underwater volcano.
+We will jump on the dinghy and go for a snorkeling excursion around Pinnacle Rock, a volcanic cone formed by magma expelled by an underwater volcano.

 The sea cooled the hot lava and as it exploded from contact, the pieces formed together this huge rock of many, many layers of basalt.